linstrijdom/GeoHosting-Documentation/docs/src/products/geoserver/guide/create_instance.md

 ## Using the GSH Dashboard

-After your hosted product has been successfully deployed, you’ll be redirected to the <span class="ui-page-label">Hosted Products</span> section of the GeoSpatialHosting Dashboard.
+After your hosted product has been successfully deployed, you’ll be redirected to the Hosting (GSH) Dashboard.
 Here, you can view and manage all your purchased products in one place.

 <br>